Dax O'Callaghan

-Dax O'Callaghan (born 2 July 1982 in London, England) is an English singer, dancer and actor.
+Dax Jordache O'Callaghan (born 2 July 1982 in London, England) is an English singer, dancer and actor.

 Dancing and acting

 O'Callaghan trained at the Sylvia Young Theatre School in London.
-O'Callaghan started working professionally at a young age featuring in many television commercials whilst still a child at school.
-Aged 10 he ventured into Musical Theatre where he played the lead role Gavroche in London's West End musical Les Misérables at the Palace Theatre.
+O'Callaghan started working professionally at a young age and once named Prince de la Pop (the Prince of Pop) during his success as a recording artist in the European charts during the noughties.
+Featuring in many television series and commercials whilst still a child at school, aged 10 he ventured into Musical Theatre where he played the lead role Gavroche in London's West End musical Les Misérables at the Palace Theatre, before becoming the first person to play the role of the Artful Dodger in Cameron Mackintosh's production of Oliver! at the London Palladium where his cast would launch the musical to the public.

 He appeared on television in EastEnders as Jack Price, Casualty, Hope and Glory, Trial by Jury and The Knock.
 Leaving school at 16, O'Callaghan went on to host Laugh Out Loud for Nickelodeon.

 As a trained dancer an early dance career also emerged whilst at school, performing with The Spice Girls, SugaBabes, PJ & Duncan, TV show Live & Kicking, and the fashion company The Production Team in his early teens.
-When leaving school he went on to join world choreographer Wayne Sleep on the production of DASH as a featured dancer.
+When leaving school he went on to join world choreographer Wayne Sleep on the production of DASH as a featured dancer. at 16 years old Dax became the youngest ever teacher at the world famous Pineapple Studios with regular class.
+A record which still stands today.

-After a later career as a recording artists, O'Callaghan returned to the UK in 2010 from living in Los Angeles and began choreographing for other artists.
+In 2006, he then signed with Universal Records becoming one of five members in the new boyband Lexington Bridge, a mixed American-British act, that went on to achieve five number 1 hits across seven countries in Europe.
+Their 2007 release of the single "Real Man" featured American rap royalty Snoop Dogg.
+The band split in 2010 where O'Callaghan returned to the UK from living in Los Angeles and began choreographing for other artists.